 With that being the case, can dogs eat pears?
 And even if they can, should pears be fed to your dog at all?

 Fruit and vegetables are packed with vitamins and nutrients that are essential to health and wellbeing – in people, especially.

 So while dogs can eat pears, their digestive systems within are different enough that they handle, process and ultimately gain their energy and nutrition from food in a very different way to how humans do.

-Vitamins and fibre found throughout the flesh of the fruit and in the skin of the pear can do wonders for your dog’s health, but you’ll find that a slice or two of pear every so often is really all you need to make the most of these advantages and boost your dog’s health.
+Vitamins and fiber found throughout the flesh of the fruit and in the skin of the pear can do wonders for your dog’s health, but you’ll find that a slice or two of pear every so often is all you need to make the most of these advantages and boost your dog’s health.

 More than this, it’s important to remember not to give your dog the core of a pear, and especially not the stalk and seeds.

 The seeds of pears contain traces of cyanide – not enough to do your dog harm as a one-off, but certainly quite dangerous in bulk.